 Our second product candidate, NC410, is a novel immunomedicine designed to block immune suppression mediated by an immune modulator called Leukocyte-Associated Immunoglobulin-like Receptor 1.
 The U.S. Food and Drug Administration, or the FDA, accepted our investigational new drug application, or IND, for NC410 in the first quarter of 2020.
-We intend to initiate a Phase 1/2 clinical trial in patients with advanced or metastatic solid tumors and were prepared to start the Phase 1 portion of the trial in March 2020.
-However, due to the COVID-19 pandemic, we have temporarily delayed initiating this trial as well.
+In June 2020, we initiated a Phase 1/2 clinical trial of NC410 in patients with advanced or metastatic solid tumors after a temporary delay due to the COVID-19 pandemic.
+The Phase 1 dose-escalation portion of this open-label trial is designed to evaluate the safety and tolerability of NC410 in patients with advanced or metastatic solid tumors and determine its pharmacologically active and/or maximum tolerated dose.
+After a recommended dose for the Phase 2 portion of the trial is determined, the efficacy of NC410 will be evaluated in select tumor types.
+We expect to announce data from the Phase 1 portion of this trial in the second half of 2021.